Earlier this year, I started a blog series intending to recap each year from my twenties. I got through 2012 and then I just…stopped.

 I read about 80 books this year, plus editing 20 manuscripts, so technically, this is my first year to read 100 books though I’m not officially counting it.
 That’s the big goal for 2020: to read 100 books (not including manuscripts).

 I sincerely enjoy reading and read for the sheer pleasure of it.
 I am a fast reader and get to read for work (and also still don’t have kids yet) so my schedule accommodates ample reading time.
 I read a mixture of physical books, ebooks, and audiobooks.
-For this round-up, I’m breaking it up into three posts: one post for non-fiction, one post for fiction, and one post for miscellaneous categories.
+For this top books of the decade round-up, I’m breaking it up into three posts: one post for non-fiction, one post for fiction, and one post for miscellaneous categories.
 Let’s get started!